-The Sacred Sites Act makes it an offence to enter or remain on a sacred site,73 work on a sacred site,74 or desecrate a sacred site.75 It is a defence to prosecution under the Sacred Sites Act if that work was carried out in accordance with an Authority Certificate.76

-The requirement for an Authority Certificate is not mandatory under the Sacred Sites Act.
-A gas company can undertake a petroleum activity, such as hydraulic fracturing for shale gas, without an Authority Certificate.77
+The Sacred Sites Act makes it an offence to enter or remain on a sacred site,81 work on a sacred site,82 or desecrate a sacred site.83 It is a defence to prosecution under that Act if the work was carried out in accordance with an Authority Certificate.84 The requirement for an Authority Certificate is not mandatory under the Sacred Sites Act.
+A gas company can undertake a petroleum activity, such as drilling or hydraulic fracturing for onshore shale gas, without an Authority Certificate.85

 Neither the EAA nor the Petroleum Act require that Authority Certificates be issued and complied with.
-The EPA, which administers the EAA, developed a guideline detailing when a petroleum project should be referred to it for an assessment.
-The guideline provides that, if certain criteria are met, then the EPA will not assess the activity under the EAA.
-All of the answers to the criteria must be 'yes', or the proposal will be referred for assessment.
-One criterion is whether the gas company has submitted an application to the AAPA for an Authority Certificate.
-But there is no guarantee that once granted, the gas company will comply with the Certificate.
-The EPA and the Minister for Environment and Natural Resources (Minister for Environment) can only recommend to the "responsible" Minister (the Minister for Resources) that the gas company should be required to have an Authority Certificate prior to development, but the Minister for Resources is not required to adopt that recommendation.
+The EPA, which administers the EAA, developed a guideline detailing when a petroleum project should be referred to it for an assessment.86 The guideline provides that if certain criteria are met, the EPA will not assess the activity under the EAA.
+All of the answers to the criteria must be 'yes', or the proposal will be referred for assessment.87 One criterion is whether the gas company has submitted an application to AAPA for an Authority Certificate.
+But there is no guarantee that the gas company will keep the application going once the assessment is complete, or that an Authority Certificate will ever be granted.
+The EPA and the Minister for Environment can only recommend to the "responsible" Minister (the Minister for Resources) that the gas company should be required to have an Authority Certificate prior to development, but the Minister for Resources is not required to adopt that recommendation.
 Currently, the only condition placed on petroleum permits by the Minister for Resources is that, "Prior to carrying out any work in the permit area the permittee must consult with the Aboriginal Areas Protection Authority and inspect the Register of Sacred Sites.
-A permittee wishing to carry out work may apply for an Authority Certificate."
+A permittee wishing to carry out work may apply for an Authority Certificate."88

 It is clear that gas companies are electing not to get an Authority Certificate to undertake petroleum activities.
-AAPA submitted that, "In reviewing applications for Authority Certificates related to hydraulic fracturing for the purposes of this submission it has come to light that despite Authority Certificates being a key requirement of broader environmental approvals, a number of proponents have, upon receipt of other approvals, subsequently withdrawn their applications for Authority Certificates."
-81
+AAPA submitted that, "In reviewing applications for Authority Certificates related to hydraulic fracturing for the purposes of this submission it has come to light that despite Authority Certificates being a key requirement of broader environmental approvals, a number of proponents have, upon receipt of other approvals, subsequently withdrawn their applications for Authority Certificates."89

-The issuing of Authority Certificates by the AAPA has been described as the "key" process for protecting sacred sites in the Northern Territory.
-AAPA can only issue an Authority Certificate if it is satisfied that either, "(a) the work or use of the land could proceed or be made without there being a substantive risk of damage to or interference with a sacred site on or in the vicinity of the land; or (b) an agreement has been reached between the custodians and the applicant."
-33
+The issuing of Authority Certificates by AAPA has been described as the "key" process for protecting sacred sites in the NT.90 AAPA can only issue an Authority Certificate if it is satisfied that either, "(a) the work or use of the land could proceed or be made without there being a substantive risk of damage to or interference with a sacred site on or in the vicinity of the land; or (b) an agreement has been reached between the custodians and the applicant."
+91